telerik/ajax-docs/api/server/Telerik.Web.UI/RadCalendar.md

 For internal use.

+###  KeyboardNavigationSettings `KeyboardNavigationSettings`

+Used to define keyboard shortcut to focus the RadCalendar's main table.

 ###  LocalizationPath `CalendarStrings`

 Gets or sets a value indicating where RadCalendar will look for its .resx localization file.